 Your thesis advisor should help you find focus for your thesis and encourage your efforts.

 Work with them to make sure that you are staying focused on your topic, to strengthen weak areas of your thesis, and for general advice.
 Are you writing this thesis to publish your research, refine your skills, demonstrate your knowledge of a particular subject, or to more deeply study a topic or concept?
 Let them know right from the start.
 They should be able to help you define your goals in writing an honors thesis and then support you in achieving those goals.

-Make sure you stay in regular contact with thesis advisor (and the rest of your committee) - the most common factor in a failed thesis attempt is a breakdown in communication between a student and their committee.
+Make sure you stay in regular contact your thesis advisor (and the rest of your committee) - the most common factor in a failed thesis attempt is a breakdown in communication between a student and their committee.

 You must have at least three faculty members from the University of Colorado Boulder on your committee:

 After you meet these requirements, you can have any additional members you want as long as they are eligible to serve.

 To be a thesis advisor or serve on a thesis committee, one must be a regular full-time faculty member or a multi-year contract instructor at the University of Colorado Boulder.
 In terms of rank, this means Professor, Associate Professor, Assistant Professor, Teaching Associate Professor (Senior Instructor) or Teaching Assistant Professor (Instructor).
 Additionally, faculty must hold a terminal degree in their field (usually a Ph.D.).
 Graduate students are not allowed to serve on thesis committees.

 If you're not sure whether someone is eligible, email email@example.com with the name and department of the individual, and we will check eligibility for you.